 Serge was a maniac in and out of the gym; in addition to his 5 to 6 day per week high-volume weightlifting routine he would perform up to 2,000 sit-ups per day, every day.
-Serge consumed a protein, carbohydrate, and calorie-dense diet to facilitate recovery from such intense training.
+Serge consumed a calorie-dense diet to facilitate recovery from such intense training.

 Nubret typically trains six days per week using a body part split with three workouts performed twice per week.
 Workout A on Mondays and Thursdays focused on developing the quadriceps and chest.
 Workout B on Tuesday and Friday blasted the back and hamstrings.
 Wednesdays and Fridays consisted of shoulder, arm, and calf exercises.

 Serge performed direct ab training every day using an incredibly high volume of sit ups.
 Every workout Serge obliterated each muscle group with 30 to 50 working sets (except arms which he limited to 16 sets), predominantly worked in 12 to 20-rep range, and rested only 30 seconds between sets.